 Effective management also relies on natural infrastructure – healthy, functioning ecosystems that deliver clean air and clean water, support wildlife, sequester carbon and are less prone to the effects of catastrophic wildfire.
 Our infrastructure initiatives aim to work with the landscape: to restore critical ecosystems and deliver environmental, social and economic benefits.

 The Inflation Reduction Act is a key component of the Biden-Harris Administration's Investing in America agenda.
 The BLM has received $161 million under this law for ecosystem restoration and resilience on public lands in 11 western states.
 This funding will be directed to projects in 21 Restoration Landscapes, with the aim of passing these lands on to the future in better condition than we find them today.

-The President and the Secretary of the Interior were key proponents of the Bipartisan Infrastructure Law that was signed into law in November 2021.
-This law and other recently enacted legislation will deliver on the need to address deferred maintenance backlogs as a priority and to invest in restoring our ecosystems.
+The President and the Secretary of the Interior were also key proponents of the Bipartisan Infrastructure Law that was signed into law in November 2021.
+In concert with other recently enacted legislation, this law will deliver on the need to address deferred maintenance backlogs as a priority and to invest in restoring our ecosystems.

 Click below for information on these programs.